Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Dynamical equations in the regime

 and

-where $t_0$ is the microscopic time-scale that has to be fitted from numerical data.
-In Fig.~\ref{fig:scalMCT} we test \eqref{eq:scal1}, \eqref{eq:scal2}, and we compare the master function $f_{-}(t)$, obtained solving numerically Eq.~\eqref{MCTcrit} with $\sigma=-1$, with the numerical estimates of the persistence.
+where $t_0$, the microscopic timescale that appears in the initial condition of the MCT equation \eqref{MCTcrit}, is not fixed by $\lambda$ and $\sigma$, and has to be fitted from the numerical data.
+In Fig.~\ref{fig:scalMCT} we test \eqref{eq:scal1}, and \eqref{eq:scal2}, and we study the critical collapse of $\delta\phi(\tau_{\beta}\,t)|\delta\rho|^{-1/2}$, obtained from numerical simulations, onto the master function $f_{-}(t)$, as predicted by Eq.~\eqref{eq:scalinglaw}.
+To compute the master function $f_{-}(t)$, we numerically solve Eq.~\eqref{MCTcrit} using the library provided in \cite{pihlajamaa2023modecouplingtheory}.

-\subsection{Continuous Models}
+\subsection{Continuous models}

 For $m=1$, the transition is continuous and occurs at $\rho_c=1/(z-1)$.
 In this case, the equations for $Y_b^{(0)}(t)$ and $Y_b^{(1)}(t)$ can be closed on $Y(t)$ at criticality.
 This fact simplifies the analysis of the previous section.
 In App.~\ref{app:Continuous} we show that for continuous transitions, independently of the value of the connectivity, $Y(t)$ decays as $t^{-a}$ with $\lambda = 1/2 \, \rightarrow \ a=0.395263$, and $\phi(t)$ is quadratic in $Y(t)$, implying that {\it its dynamic exponent is doubled}: $\phi(t) \, \approx \, z\, Y^2(t)/2 \, \propto 1/t^{2 a}$.
 The same holds for continuous FA \cite{perrupato2025theory}.
 In Fig.~\ref{fig:continuiKA} we show the persistence for connectivity $z=3,4,5$, confirming the prediction that the exponent does not depend on $z$.